jbosstools/jbosstools-fuse/configuration/ReadMe.md

 ## camel2bom.fuse7.properties
+see camel2bom.fuse71.properties
+The difference is that for this one it is searching for old bom ids schemes (without redhat-fuse).
+New versions should be provided in this file and the camel2bom.fuse71.properties for users that didn't upgraded their Fuse Tooling instance.

+## camel2bom.fuse71.properties
 This file is used for mapping specific Camel versions to specific Fuse BOM versions.
 This is used when creating a project or changing the Camel version of a project.
 Then we try to utilize the correct BOM import aligned with the Fuse Runtime version that fits this Camel version.

 Fuse BOM: